-Allow current residents to age in place without needing to move out of the township.
+Encourage development that allows current residents to age in place without needing to move out of the township.

 Evaluate future land uses to ensure adequate availability of healthcare options, such as urgent cares, outpatient surgical centers, stand-alone emergency rooms, and other similar uses, both within or in proximity to the township.